How We Professionally Purge Your Car's Entire Ventilation System — And Why It Changes Everything

 We set the vehicle's HVAC system to recirculation mode and max fan speed, then introduce the fog through the cabin air filter intake.
 The system pulls the agent through every channel it would normally push conditioned air through — reaching places no brush or spray bottle ever could.
 The fog dwells, makes contact with biofilm and mold colonies, and begins breaking down the cellular structure of the contamination.

-This step also addresses the evaporator coil directly.
-The coil is the single most contaminated component in most vehicles, and without fogging, it remains untouched and continues re-seeding the system with mold after any surface-level cleaning.
+We use only products that meet EPA registered antimicrobial standards.
+This step also addresses the evaporator coil directly — the single most contaminated component in most vehicles.
+Without fogging, it remains untouched and continues re-seeding the system with mold after any surface-level cleaning.

 Once the antimicrobial fog has had proper dwell time, we move into a high-pressure compressed air purge of all accessible ducting and vent openings.
 This is where the mechanical disruption happens.